Drop Down Menu

 Dress for Antarctica - you'll be going in and out of Zodiac boats, your outer layer has to be water proof and not water resistant.
 Get a good pair of water proof pants to wear on top of your regular pants.
 My Cruise company provided me with water proof boots.

-Shared Cabin - I had opted for a shared cabin as it is cheaper than a single room, most of my walking hours were spent in the observation Deck.
+Shared Cabin - I had opted for a shared cabin as it is cheaper than a single room, most of my waking hours were spent in the observation Deck.
 Coffee and tea, snacks were available 24/7.

 Food on the ship - Amazing 3 meals a day.